 AMF has alleged that Axonics is in material breach of the License Agreement because it is not paying royalties on its F15 product, and AMF has claimed that it has terminated the License Agreement on that basis.
+The parties are in arbitration to resolve this dispute.
 Axonics strongly disagrees that it is required to pay royalties on F15 or that AMF has the right to terminate the License Agreement.
-Axonics has paid and will continue to pay 4% royalties on the rechargeable products launched to date.
-If the dispute between the parties cannot be settled amicably, the parties are obligated to go to arbitration.
+Axonics has paid and will continue to pay 4% royalties on rechargeable products and pursuant to an interim agreement is escrowing disputed amounts relating to its F15 system.
 Any effective termination or loss of rights (including exclusivity) under the License Agreement could materially and adversely affect our ability to continue to sell products covered by the License Agreement, which in turn would have a material adverse effect on our business, operating results and prospects.